JohnIvn/Tapigo/README.md

 3. Configure Environment:
    Create a .env file in the root directory and add your configuration:

+4. Run the hardware:
+   Connect the server as the same wifi as the Esp32/Arduino R4 and connect the MFRCC 522 (Or any other scanning module) module to the circuit.

+   The arduino script is inside Hardware/Ino.

-4. Run the Development Server:
+5. Run the Development Server:

    4a.
 Backend
    npm run backend